Online HR Toolkit

 Whilst the above key changes are by no means the full extent of the changes introduced by the GDPR, they are a snapshot of some of the most important changes that your business needs to be aware of.

 For most UK businesses, the change likely to have the biggest impact is that relating to consent.
-Under the GDPR consent must be informed and must be given by affirmative action.
+Under the GDPR, consent must be informed and must be given by affirmative action.
 Silence, pre-ticked boxes and/or inactivity will not be sufficient.
 Furthermore, these provisions will apply to data acquired prior to the GDPR coming into place as well as data to be acquired after April 2019.

 One key effect of this will be the need for businesses to review the data which they currently hold to determine what consent, if any, they have in respect of that data.
 Where any consent has not been fully informed or expressly given, the business will need to consider deleting that data or contacting the data subject to get express informed consent that is unless one of the other lawful processing conditions applies.
-The impact of this on such things as marketing databases could be significant.
+The impact of this on marketing databases could be significant.

 If you would like help reviewing the HR impact of these changes in your organisation, please do give us a call.
 We provide outsourced HR support that has a really positive impact on your business and can provide the HR support and advice that you need.
 Call us on 01473 360160 to discuss how we can support you.